Genomics Reporting Implementation Guide

 Appendix E: External Coding Systems Reference for publicly available external coding systems

-Appendix F: Conversion from STU3 Extensions Note on deprecated extensions defined in FHIR STU3
+Appendix F: Conversion from FHIR Core STU3 Notes on since deprecated extensions defined in FHIR Core STU3

 Appendix G: Molecular Sequence Notes on the FHIR Resource for representing a Molecular Sequence